Rules and Information for Exhibitors

 Floral Art Classes (Section E)

-Entries may be assembled on site (please use tables provided, not display areas).
-Use NAFAS rules as guidelines (www.nafas.org.uk).
+All entries must be assembled on site on Friday 11th August (1pm-8.30pm – please use tables provided, not display areas).
 Exhibits to be composed of natural plant material, with or without accessories, contained within a space/container as specified.
 Background, bases, drapes, exhibit titles and mechanics may be included, but should not exceed the space allowed.
 No artificial flowers or plants may be used.
 Dried flowers and plant material can be used on their own or combined with fresh, as preferred, in any display.

 1. “A Walk Around My Garden” – a wreath of seasonal flowers/plant material.
 Inner diameter approx. 30cm